 Where there is a local partner (see above) the application has to be made through the partner.
 That partner will use its own specific administrative system.
 Refer to them for detailed instructions.

-4. Prepare and upload the application
+4. Preparation and uploading the application

 The complete application package consists of an administrative part, containing all contact details for flawless communication, the application form, a one-page summary and an optional technical report.

-The primary document of the application is the application form (see further down on this side).
+The primary document of the application is the application form (see further down on this page).
 Follow the instructions on the form carefully and keep in mind that the examiners are not necessarily technical specialists in your field of application.
 Write clearly and focus on the essence of the award: proven sustainability results in UN SDG’s areas through application of quality management approaches.
 Remember that the applicant should prove to the examining committee that the project is worthy of the award.
 It is not the committee’s responsibility to try to understand a document that is difficult to read.
 The completed application form should be about 2-4 pages, but not more than 4 pages.
 It has to be send in pdf format (see technical instruction ).

 An application must also include a one-page summary of the work done and the results achieved in the project.
 With this document you can show your achievements to the outside world.
 The purpose is to promote sustainability work through quality in companies and organizations all over the world.
 Examples of one-page summaries can be found on the Award website.
 IAQ must be given the right to use this summary for publication and research.